History of Europe: Impact of the French Revolution

-The greatest impact came of course in France itself.
-In addition to effects similar to those in Italy and Switzerland, France saw the introduction of the principle of legal equality, and the downgrading of the once powerful and rich Catholic Church to just a bureau controlled by the government.
+The greatest impact came in France itself.
+In addition to effects similar to those in Italy and Switzerland, France saw the introduction of the principle of legal equality, and the downgrading of the once powerful and rich Catholic Church.
 Power became centralized in Paris, with its strong bureaucracy and an army supplied by conscripting all young men.
 French politics were permanently polarized – new names were given, "left" and "right" for the supporters and opponents of the principles of the Revolution.

-British historian Max Hastings says there is no question that as a military genius Napoleon ranks with Alexander the Great and Julius Caesar in greatness.
-However, in the political realm, historians debate whether Napoleon was "an enlightened despot who laid the foundations of modern Europe or, instead, a megalomaniac who wrought greater misery than any man before the coming of Hitler".

 Religion

 By the 19th century, governments increasingly took over traditional religious roles, paying much more attention to efficiency and uniformity than to religiosity.
 Secular bodies took control of education away from the churches, abolished taxes and tithes for the support of established religions, and excluded bishops from the upper houses.
 Secular laws increasingly regulated marriage and divorce, and maintaining birth and death registers became the duty of local officials.
 Although the numerous religious denominations in the United States founded many colleges and universities, that was almost exclusively a state function across Europe.
 Imperial powers protected Christian missionaries in African and Asian colonies.
 In France and other largely Catholic nations, anti-clerical political movements tried to reduce the role of the Catholic Church.
 Likewise briefly in Germany in the 1870s there was a fierce Kulturkampf (culture war) against Catholics, but the Catholics successfully fought back.
 The Catholic Church concentrated more power in the papacy and fought against secularism and socialism.
 It sponsored devotional reforms that gained wide support among the churchgoers.